WeiCUI6/LeetCodeNotes/README.md

           return dummy_head.next
     * It is enlightened to create a dummy node prefix to the given head node and loop in that way.

 2. Given the `head` of the linked list and get the middle node using fast and slow pointers.
-Remember the slow point always stops at index `n // 2`, where n is the number of nodes in the linked list and index starts from 0.
+Remember the slow point always stops at index `n // 2`, where `n` is the number of nodes in the linked list and index starts from `0`.
     * ```python
       # The head node is given as input
       slow, fast = head, head